flynx/photobook/scripts/README.md

 Any paths in the `layout.tex` should be relative to the location the built block .tex file will be located, usually to the project root.

+Template field substitution is done as for all other templates.

 ### Templates